dynamsoft-docs/barcode-reader-docs/programming/python/user-guide.md

     from dbr import *
    ```

-   Before this, please make sure dbr python package has been installed successful.
-You can start terminal or command prompt to run command "`pip show dbr`" to show dbr python package information.
+   Please make sure the dbr python package has been successfully installed.
+You can learn the dbr package information by running command "`pip show dbr`" on terminal or command prompt.

 3. Update the main code in `BarcodeReadDemo_python.py`.